Jeroen Roelofs, PhD

 Education and Training

 - MS, Molecular Sciences, University of Wageningen, Wageningen, Netherlands

 - PhD, Biochemistry, University of Groningen, Groningen, Netherlands

 - Post Doctoral Fellowship, Biochemistry / Cell Biology, Harvard Medical School, Boston, MA

-- Post Doctoral Fellowship, Biochemistry / Cell Biology, Haravrd Medical School, Boston, MA
+- Post Doctoral Fellowship, Biochemistry / Cell Biology, Harvard Medical School - EMBO long term fellowship, Boston, MA

 Our lab is particularly interested in the "life cycle" of the proteasome itself.
 Proteasomes consist of 66 individual polypeptides which are assembled in a precise temporal and spatial manner to form an intricate and complex molecular machine.
 Here, we aim to understand the mechanisms that ten proteasome-specific chaperones use to guide and regulate this assembly process.
 Furthermore, we are interested in understanding how the cell monitors correct assembly of this complex.
 We have identified a protein that acts as a quality control factor for proper assembly, but the molecular mechanisms that govern proteasome quality control remain poorly understood.
 Finally, we found that proteasomes themselves can be degraded or stored for future use.
 Proteasomes, normally abundant in the nucleus, can be exported to the cytosol and targeted to storage granules or turned over by targeting them for autophagic degradation in the lysosome/vacuole.
 These processes are induced under certain environmental conditions and depend on the state of the complex.